-This previous work provided calculation of the first moment of the waiting time for generalized enzymatic schemes, which is directly related to the overall rate for the process.
-However, only higher moments of the waiting time distribution contain information on dynamic disorder in the enzymatic reaction, manifested as reaction steps deviating from Poissonian statistics.\cite{Kou2005,Yang2011,Shaevitz2005,Chaudhury2013} In particular, the sign and magnitude of the Poisson indicator, a normalized measure of the variance of the waiting time, captures this deviation.
-The dependence of the Poisson indicator on substrate concentration can then inform which steps adhere to or violate Poisson statistics.
-Moreover, the Poisson indicator is equiavalent to other normalized measures of the variance, including Mandel's Q parameter from photon statistics\cite{Mandel1979}, the randomness parameter from studies of molecular motors\cite{Svoboda1994}, and the Fano factor.
+This previous work\cite{Cao2008} provided calculation of the first waiting time moment (i.e., mean first-passage time) for generalized enzymatic schemes, which is directly related to the turnover rate for the process.
+The turnover rate and mean first-passage time can be determined from ensemble-averaging; however, higher-order moments, which contain information on the underlying kinetic scheme of the enzymatic reaction,\cite{Kou2005,Jung2010,Yang2011,Chaudhury2013,Kumar_2015} are unique to single-molecule measurements.
+In particular, the Poisson indicator, a normalized measure of stochastic fluctuations,\cite{Cao2008} captures deviation from Poissonian statistics, taking on a positive value for bunching behavior, a negative value for anti-bunching behavior, and vanishing for a Poisson process.
+The dependence of the Poisson indicator on substrate concentration can then inform which steps adhere to or violate Poissonian statistics.
+Moreover, the Poisson indicator is essentially equivalent to other normalized measures of the variance, including Mandel's Q parameter from photon statistics\cite{Mandel1979}, the randomness parameter from studies of molecular motors\cite{Svoboda1994}, and the Fano factor.\cite{Daniels2009}